Cutting Chargebacks as eCommerce Surges

 Keep customers informed on the status of their order, and then obtain signed proof of delivery when possible.
 Emails and other customer correspondence can also serve as evidence in their favor when customers engage in “friendly fraud.”

 Use clear payment descriptors to assure customers recognize a transaction on their credit card statement.
-Descriptors that don't sync with a business name may cause a customer to interpret it as a suspicious charge and report it to their card-issuing bank.
+Descriptors that don't sync with a business name may cause a customer to interpret it as a suspicious charge and report it to their card-issuer.

 Avoid technical errors and follow card network regulations to help ensure both the business and the customer have complete information about each eCommerce transaction.